23-MDDN342/parameterised-space-hannahnewland/README.md

 The next wall I hit was how to make it loop.
 After trying things like a snake moving across the canvas or snake teeth chomping down on the canvas, I decided a simple rectangle fading in and out was the best solution.
 I quite like the final outcome of this in particular, I think it almost looks like someone blinking.

+I am really happy with the outcome of this code, I learned a lot on the way through all my attempts and mistakes.